DEGREE OF UNDERSTANDING

 MATTHEW 6:12_as we forgive our debtors.

 When redeemed by the Savior, sin begins to lose its hold.
 There is no joy in sin for the saved.
-Just when things look good for the debtor, Jesus adds another piece to the pattern.
+Just when things look good for the debtor, Jesus adds another piece to the pattern: a fly in the ointment.

-Jesus’ prayer causes vertical forgiveness (from God to you) to be based on horizontal forgiveness (from you to your offenders).
-That means to ask God to forgive you in the way you forgive those who wrong you.
+Jesus’ prayer causes vertical forgiveness, from God to you, to be based upon horizontal forgiveness, from you to your offenders.
+This means God forgives you in the way you forgive those who wrong you.

 If you confess, repent, and ask God’s forgiveness, why should that have anything to do with those who wronged you?
-They need to do their own confessing.
+They need to do their own confessing, don’t they?

-The truth, the whole truth, and nothing but the truth is your offenders and their confession is between them and God.
-You forgiving them is between you and God.
+The truth, the whole truth, and nothing but the truth, is: your offenders and their confession is between them and God, but you forgiving them is between you and God.

 A clear sign you have been redeemed is you want to forgive.
 Old sins lose their grip and hard hearts soften!